Kodular/Documentation/docs/components/sensors/near-field.md

 ### Tag Read

 Indicates that a new tag has been detected
-Currently this is only a plain text tag, as specified in themanifest.
+Currently this is only a plain text tag, as specified in the manifest.
 See Compiler.java.

 <div class="block" ai2-block="event" not-rendered="true" value="%7B%22componentName%22:%20%22Near%20Field%22,%20%22name%22:%20%22Tag%20Read%22,%20%22param%22:%20%5B%22tag%20ID%22,%20%22message%22%5D%7D"></div>